cogxen/learn/pages/challenges/leetcode/sql/1633-percentage-of-users-attended-a-contest.md

 ---
 title: 1633.
-Percentage of Users Attended a Contest | Challenges | Cogxen
+Percentage of Users Attended a Contest
 description: Empowers data enthusiasts and practitioners with the tools and knowledge to unlock the potential of data.
 head:
   - - meta